How to Become a Hospital Chaplain

-Do I Want to Be a Hospital Chaplain?
+Should I Become a Hospital Chaplain?

 Hospital chaplains give spiritual counsel or advice to hospital patients and their family members and friends.
 They have in-depth knowledge and expertise that guides them in talking with people faced with medical crises and other challenges.
 As part of the clergy field, they pray with and counsel people who have spiritual and emotional needs.
 They are authorized to perform religious rites and ordinances.
-Some hospital chaplains read specific sacred texts including the Holy Bible, Torah, or Koran.
+Some hospital chaplains read specific sacred texts including the Holy Bible, Torah or Koran.
 This work might be emotionally draining at times, but seeing the positive effects of their efforts could be rewarding to many of these professionals.

 |Degree Level||Master's degree (some employers prefer doctoral degrees)|